PRESERVING NATURE'S FOOTPRINT WHILE CONTINUALLY REDUCING OURS

 We believe third-party verification is critical for transparency with sustainable products and practices and we go the extra mile to ensure all of facts are certified by respected experts around the world.
 These expert validations include global and regional

-certifications such as Declare®, Environmental Product Declarations, ISO certifications, and list of other product and operations based reviews.
-To read more details about each of these select
+®, Environmental Product Declarations, ISO certifications, and list of other product and operations based reviews.
+To read more details about each of these select learn more.

 In 2002, our research team created a remarkable bio-based high-friction coating that’s applied to our carpet tile backing during the manufacturing process.
 This patented innovation not only keeps your carpet tile securely in place, it does so without